It's That Man Again: Background

-The comedian Tommy Handley started as a music hall comedian before becoming a regular feature on BBC radio from 1924.
+The comedian Tommy Handley started as in music hall before becoming a regular feature on BBC radio from 1924.
 By the end of the 1920s he was, according to the writers Andy Foster and Steve Furst, a household name in Britain; his popularity continued into the 1930s.
 The scriptwriter Ted Kavanagh was a fan of Handley and wrote a script for a comedy sketch for him in 1926.
 Handley liked the work and bought it; it was the start of a professional relationship that lasted until Handley's death in 1949.

 Although the BBC featured many comic acts in its variety programmes, it had no regular comedy series until early 1938, when Band Waggon and Danger!
 Men at Work began.
 The former, which ran for three series in 1938 and 1939, was a particular success; John Watt, the BBC's director of variety, wanted a successor and decided that Handley would be the right person to present it.
 In June 1939 Handley, Kavanagh and the producer Francis Worsley met at the Langham Hotel, London, to discuss ideas for a sketch show to meet Watt's criteria.
 They decided to emulate the quick-fire style of American radio programmes such as the Burns and Allen Show, although with a much more English quality.

 Initial plans were to call the new programme MUG—the "Ministry of Universal Gratification"—but Worsley preferred ITMA.
 "ITMA", or "It's That Man Again", referred to Adolf Hitler, and the term was used as a headline to describe him by Bert Gunn, the editor of the Daily Express.